Political funding in New Zealand: Donations

-Political contributions by foreign donors are allowed as long as they do not exceed $50.
 There is no upper limit to political contributions made to parties and/ or candidates which are not anonymous, either for election campaign or during specific time periods.
 Donations by government contractors (and possibly by state-owned enterprises) are allowed, too.
+Political contributions by foreign donors are allowed as long as they do not exceed $50.
+Larger foreign donations, however, are possible if money is funneled through New Zealand businesses trusts or foundations.
+For instance, in August 2019, the National Party received a $150,000 donation from Chinese billionaire Lang Lin who owned a business in New Zealand.

 Anonymous donations to parties and candidates are limited to a maximum of $1,500.
 Donors that wish to donate more than $1,500 without revealing their identity to the public or the party can make donations protected from disclosure.
-A donation protected from disclosure involves the donor paying the sum and disclosing their idenitity (name and address) to the Electoral Commission, which then passes the donation to the party in instalments.
+A donation protected from disclosure involves the donor paying the sum and disclosing their identity (name and address) to the Electoral Commission, which then passes the donation to the party in installments.
 Individuals and groups can donate a maximum of $48,441 between successive election campaigns by protected disclosure.

-Parties are required to file annual financial returns ('donation statements') that disclose information about all anonymous donations, non-anonymous donations exceeding $1,500 and overseas donations above $50.
-The return includes the full name and address of non-anonymous domestic donors whose donation exceeds $15,000 and non-anonymous overseas donors whose donation exceeds $50.
-A separate return must be filed by a party secretary with the Electoral Commission within 10 working days of receipt whenever a party receives a donation that: exceeds $30,000, or when added to all the donations received from the same donor in the preceding 12 months exceeds $30,000.
+Parties are required to file annual financial returns ('donation statements') that disclose the total amount of donations received.
+The return must include the full name and address of non-anonymous domestic donors whose donation exceeds $5,000 and non-anonymous overseas donors whose donation exceeds $50.
+A separate return must be filed by a party secretary with the Electoral Commission within 10 working days of receipt whenever a party receives a donation that: exceeds $20,000, or when added to all the donations received from the same donor in the preceding 12 months exceeds $20,000.

 Candidates are required to fill returns on election years that are very similar but have a reduced threshold of $1,500 for full disclosure of non-anonymous donations.
 Unlike party returns, candidate returns also include election expenses.